-Evidence of compliance with local, State, and federal requirements pertaining to the health and safety of students.
-Assurances by the Head of School that the school complies with the following provisions, using an unmodified form prepared by the Agency:
+2226.7 Evidence of compliance with local, State, and federal requirements pertaining to the health and safety of students.

-(ab) An assurance, signed by the Head of School, that the school complies with the Vermont Fair Employment Practices Act, Title 21 Vermont Statutes Annotated, Chapter 5, Subchapter 6 in all aspects of the school's recruitment, hiring, and employment activities.

-(b) -(2) An assurance, signed by the Head of School, that the school complies with the Vermont Public Accommodations Act in all aspects of the school's admissions and operations.
+(b) An assurance, signed by the Head of School, that the school complies with the Vermont Fair Employment Practices Act, Title 21 Vermont Statutes Annotated, Chapter 5, Subchapter 6.(2) An assurance, signed by the Head of School, that the school complies with the Vermont Public Accommodations Act in all aspects of the school's admissions and operations.( of compliance with state and federal requirements pertaining to the health and safety of students.